ibm-cloud-architecture/refarch-integration/docs/devops/README.md

 ```

 #### Configure Docker Repository
-In order for the pipelines to know where to push newly built docker images, you need to tell it what docker registry to use.
+In order for the pipelines to know where to push newly built docker images, you need to configure what docker registry to use.
 To do so, you need to create 2 files:
 * A `ConfigMap` that specifies the registry location.
     + In this case, we are going to use ICP's internal docker registry.
 * A `Secret` that has the registry login credentials.